Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: A History of Knowledge Graph Completion

-\begin{itemize} \item \textsc{Link Prediction} determines whether an edge exists between a given pair of nodes (e.g., whether two users of a social network might be acquainted in real life). \item \textsc{Entity Prediction / Classification} predicts how an entity or node type a node may be categorized (e.g., whether each protein in a protein-protein interaction network is a kinase). \item \textsc{Relation Prediction} is a variant of link prediction in which the specific relation, or edge type, is predicted (e.g., whether two users of a social network might be friends, siblings, or partners). \item \textsc{Attribute Prediction} estimates the values of node or edge attributes, features, or properties (e.g., a celebrity's net worth based on their network of connections). \end{itemize}

-While this list is not exhaustive, most KGC tasks fall into one of these major categories \cite{chen2020knowledge}.

-Entity classification plays a major role in domains such as the identification of novel drug targets \cite{muslu2020guiltytargets}, user characteristics such as demographics or political affiliations \cite{tang2016node}, and disease state predictions \cite{ravindra2020disease}.
-However, link prediction and relation prediction are particularly popular amongst the literature as some of the most widely used KGC methods.
-Link prediction has thus been used for tasks such as drug repurposing for COVID-19 \cite{zhang2021drug}, polypharmacy side effect prediction \cite{carletti2021predicting, zitnik2018modeling}, and user recommendation generation in social networks \cite{dong2012link, daud2020applications, LU20111150}.
-Aside from KGC, other questions can be answered by reasoning on graph structures, such as subgraph or graph similarity (e.g. representing and comparing chemical structures \cite{wang2021molclr, fang2021knowledge}).
-A majority of papers focusing on neurosymbolic AI for reasoning on graph structures, however, train on KGC tasks.
+In particular, \textit{link prediction} is a popular type of KGC which determines whether an edge exists between a given pair of nodes (\textit{e.g.}, whether two users of a social network might be acquainted in real life).
+Another variant, known as \textit{relation prediction}, aims to infer the existence of links of specific relation types (\textit{e.g.}, whether the two users are family, friends, or acquaintances) \cite{chen2020knowledge}.
+Link and relation predictions have been used for tasks such as drug repurposing for COVID-19 \cite{zhang2021drug}, polypharmacy side effect prediction \cite{carletti2021predicting, zitnik2018modeling}, and user recommendations in social networks \cite{daud2020applications}.
+Notably, while other questions may be answered through reasoning over KGs, such as subgraph or graph similarity (\textit{e.g.} representing and comparing chemical structures \cite{fang2021knowledge}), a majority of surveyed approaches utilize KGC.